This page is dedicated to our deceased family members.

 Frances was the fourth child of Alfred and Frances.
 She was born May 26, 1923 in Omaha Nebraska.
 She was the second child born in their longtime home at 504 Martha.
 As a child she attended St. Patrick’s grade school and South High School.

 Fran met Chet Quistad while roller skating at the rink on Leavenworth Street.
 They married and had two children, Dan and David.
 After several years she met Bob Garvin and dated him for some time with no one aware of it.
 She filed for divorce from Chet around their 11th anniversary.
 Her father was quite upset about it as divorce was very rare back then and even more so if you were Catholic.
 After an argument with her father she got back together with Chet for one week, then moved out of town with Bob, the boys and Bob’s daughter without telling anyone.
 They moved first to Reno for a short time, then to Olympia for a few months.
 They next moved to California for good with Bob and the boys.
 Bob’s daughter was sent back to Omaha to live with her mother.
-They settled down in the Los Angeles area.
+They settled down in Santa Barbara.
 Her mind was set.
 She loved Bob and this is where she was going to stay.
+It is said she visited Santa Barbara when she and Chet went on their honeymoon and that is where Fran fell in love with the area. she wanted to move there permanently.
+Chet said no and they stayed in Omaha.
+Bob, however, must have thought it was a great idea.
 Her family was crushed by what had happened.
 It was almost 16 years before they came back to Omaha.

 Fran also wanted to have a girl but after several miscarriages they had to stop trying.
 The doctor warned her not to have any more children because it could kill her.
 She took it very hard.